 - Camping along the floodplain is by permit only.
-Inquire at the visitor center. - Boats may be taken in and out of the water at Green River Ferry (if open).
-Canoes may be taken in and out at Green River, Houchins and Dennison Ferries.
-Before launching pick up a Backcountry Map & Guide at the visitor center.

-- All boat passengers must have a U.S. Coast Guard approved personal flotation device.
+Inquire at the visitor center. - Boats may be taken in and out of the water at Green River Ferry.
+Canoes may be taken in and out at Green River, Houchin and Dennison Ferries.
+Before launching pick up a BackCountry Map & Guide at the Visitor Center. - All boat passengers must have a U.S. Coast Guard approved personal flotation device.
 It should be worn at all times while on the river. - Never dump or discharge refuse in the water.